Vegetarian and vegan dog diet: Nutritional aspects of processing

-High heat has the effect of denaturing proteins as well as inactivating anti-nutritional factors that decrease digestive abilities.
-With these characteristics, protein becomes more easily digestible in products that have been processed compared to those that have not.
-Specifically for vegetable protein, an increase in its nutritional value is seen due to this improved digestibility.
-In raw plant ingredients, enzyme attachment sites are more readily available when heat and pressure is used to inactivate enzyme inhibitors.

-On the other hand, some amino acids can be lost with heat.
-Lysine, both a reactive and an essential amino acid, has low retention during processing.
-Loss of lysine also decreases digestible protein and thus, is thought to be a sign of protein damage in extrudates.
-Other amino acids such as cysteine, arginine, histidine, and aspartic acid have been known to decrease in availability due to the low moisture content during processing.

 Carbohydrate

 During the extrusion process, sucrose is converted to reducing sugars that can be lost from Maillard reactions.
 Therefore, it is often seen that sugar amounts are decreased at this time.
 Oligosaccharides, such as raffinose and stachyose, impair nutrient utilization of grains.
 In the extrusion process there is a destruction of oligosaccharides that prevent flatulence and thus improves utilization of legumes used in the feed.
 Gelatinization of starches is a required step in extruding foods in order to form the desired porous appearance.
 This step allows enzymes to react with starch and increase starch breakdown.

 Fiber

 Processing increases water solubility of fiber by reducing the molecular weight of starch molecules like hemicellulose and pectin.
 This conversion of insoluble to soluble fiber increases the total dietary soluble fiber amounts in the feed mixture by making fiber more susceptible to absorption.

 Lipids

 Levels of 6 to 8% fat used in the extrusion process are not advised, as it limits the product's ability to expand.
 This is because fat causes poor pressure levels in the barrel due to more traction.
 If high fat ingredients are used, some free oil may be lost when product goes through the diet.
 Food processing can increase the nutritional quality of the product by minimizing lipid oxidation.